-- Then add fried potatoes to the pan and keep stirring to mix it properly with the masalas.
+- Then add fried potatoes to the pan and keep stirring to mix it properly with the chaldal and masalas.
 Continuous stirring is mandatory in this stage.
-After stirring it for 3-4 minutes add 4 cups hot water to it.
-Add 1 1/2 tbsp salt to it, stir it and cover it with its lid.
-Let it cook for 10-15 minutes in slow flame.
+After stirring it for 3-4 minutes add 4 cups of hot water to it.
+Add 1+1/2 tbsp salt to it, stir it and cover it with its lid.
+Let it cook for 10-15 minutes on a slow flame.

-- Stir it frequently to avoid burning from the bottom and after 10-15 mins add fried cauliflower florets to it.
+- In this stage, frequently Stir the khichuri to avoid burning from the bottom and after 10-15 mins add fried cauliflower florets to it.

 - When you notice chaldal has completely soaked the water then add 2 cups of hot water to it.
 Cover it with its lid and bring it to boil.
-Then add the green peas to it. let it cook for 10-15 more mins on slow flame.
-Check it frequently while cooking.
+Then add the green peas to it. let it cook for 10-15 more mins on a slow flame.
+Check the khichuri frequently while cooking.

-- After 10-15 mins when chaldal will be completely cooked with spices then add 2 1/2 tsp sugar to it and mix it nicely.
+- After 10-15 mins when chaldal will be completely cooked with spices then add 2+1/2 tsp sugar to this khichuri and mix it nicely.
 Then add some salt if required.
 Cook it for 3-4 mins on low to medium heat.

-- Then dry roast 1 tsp cumin seeds, 1-inch cinnamon stick, 3-4 cloves, and 3 cardamoms first.
-And then grind it to make garam masala powder of it.
-Now mix this garam masala powder with it.
+- Dry roast 1 tsp cumin seeds, 1-inch cinnamon stick, 3-4 cloves, and 3 cardamoms first.
+And then grind it to make a garam masala powder of it.
+Now mix this homemade garam masala powder with this khichuri.
 And after 2 mins switch off the flame.

 - Then add 3-4 tbsp ghee to it and mix it well.
-Now again cover its lid for few mins to spread the aroma of ghee all over it.
+Now again cover its lid for few mins to spread the aroma of ghee all over this dish.

-- Bhoger khichuri is ready to serve.
-Serve it with labra, begun bhaja, Niramish(no onion garlic) aloo dum, alu bhaja, bhoger aloo dum, Niramish aloo phulkopi’r torkari, chutney, payesh to the god, deity of your house.
+- Bhoger khichuri is ready, serve it with labra, begun bhaja, Niramish(no onion garlic) aloo dum, alu bhaja, bhoger aloo dum, Niramish aloo phulkopi’r torkari, chutney, payesh to God, the deity of your house(barir Thakur).

-- Soaking of dal in hot water and soaking gobindo bhog rice in water at room temperature is not mandatory.
-Only it will help you to cook it in less time.
-Even you can cook this khichdi recipe without soaking the chaldal.
+- Soaking dal in hot water and soaking gobindo bhog rice in water at room temperature is not mandatory.
+Only it will help you to cook the khichdi in less time.
+Even you can cook this khichuri without soaking the chaldal.

-- Always add hot water while making this moong dal er niramish khichuri, otherwise it’s taste might be bland.
+- Always add hot water while making any khichuri otherwise its taste might be bland.

 - Add salt and sugar as per your requirement.
-Bhog er khichuri generally tastes little sweet in taste than the normal one.
+Bhog er khichuri or niramish khichuri generally tastes a little sweet in taste than the normal one.
 So you can add more sugar to it as per your choice.

 - I added green peas later to keep its bright green colour intact or overcooking can spoil its natural colour.

-- I’ve lastly added sugar to this moong dal er khichuri.
-As our elders say while boiling rice till it’s not perfectly cooked don’t add the sugar till rice and dal gets soft.
+- I’ve lastly added sugar to this khichuri.
+As my mom says while boiling rice and moong dal, don’t add the sugar till rice and dal gets soft.
 Because early addition of sugar can spoil its cooking process and rice-dal won’t be cooked perfectly.